 Our Beit Midrash is named “Zichron Dov” in memory of Mr. Bill Rubinstein, of blessed memory, whose ideals are represented in the Torah we learn and teach every day.
+We are an affiliate of Torah MiTzion and Yeshiva University.

 Our Beit Midrash is a community-funded institution; we thank you for your continued partnership.